 While some to many Indian Runner ducks perished along the way, those that did make it to market and become breeders in a new flock helped to foster this breed as one of the most disease resistant and hardy.

 Indian Runner ducks are often crossbred with other breeds to help infuse their hardiness and attractive feathering into a flock.
-These ducks went nearly distinct (especially in Western Europe) during the 16th Century due to extensive crossbreeding.
+These ducks went nearly extinct (especially in Western Europe and Britain) during the 16th Century due to extensive crossbreeding.

 They were also used in crossbreeding efforts to create both the Khaki Campbell and Buff Orpington duck breeds.